learn-academy-2023-india/unit-3-assessment-Creator912/README.md

 ### Interview Practice Questions

 1. What are three (3) syntax difference between HTML and JSX?
+  - HTML uses attribute class JSX uses attribute classname to modify CSS behavior.
+  - JSX uses camelcase for tag names HTML uses lowercase letters for naming.
+  - ON JSX all developer tags must be closed with a closing tag.

 2. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?
+  - Yarn is a Javascript package manager responsible for managing node modules.
+  - src file is modified as well as the App.js file.

 3. What is the difference between state values and props in React?
+  - State values are data stored in a variable and can be reached through react. while props are used for passing data parent to child and cannot be changed.

 4. STRETCH (optional): What is the difference between a div tag and a span tag?
+   - Div is for grouping span is for styling.
 ### Looking Ahead: Terms for Next Unit

-1. Object-oriented programming:
+1. Object-oriented programming: A programming paradigm created to deal with large complex sofware systems.

-2. Ruby:
+2. Ruby: An open source backend OOP language created in the early 1990's.

-3. Ruby Hashes:
+3. Ruby Hashes: A collection of unique keys with their values.

 ---